Man City held at newly-promoted Wolves

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WOLVERHAMPTON, England: Aymeric Laporte rescued a draw for Manchester City against newly-promoted Wolves on Saturday as Pep Guardiola’s team dropped their first points of the season.
+WOLVERHAMPTON, United Kingdom: Aymeric Laporte rescued a draw for Manchester City against newly promoted Wolves on Saturday as Pep Guardiola’s team dropped their first points of the season.

 Having stormed to the Premier League title last season and started the new campaign in impressive style, life has been plain sailing for much of the past 18 months for Guardiola.